unionai/unionai-docs/source/user-guide/core-concepts/serving/index.md

 * `APP_NAME` is the name of (one of) the declared apps in APP_FILE.
 The name of an app is the value of the `name` parameter passed into the `App` constructor.

 If an app with the name `APP_NAME` does not yet exist on the system then this command creates that app and starts it.
-If an ap by that name already exists then this command stops the app, updates its code and restarts it.
+If an app by that name already exists then this command stops the app, updates its code and restarts it.

 In this case, we do the following: